 With this knowledge, you can confidently take up writing poetry as a hobby or embark on further study and put it into a career.

-With options to study GCSE English Literature or A Level English Literature, you can expand your knowledge of the written word with learndirect.
+With options to study GCSE English Literature or A-level English Literature, you can expand your knowledge of the written word with learndirect.
 In both levels of study, you will examine various types of poetry.

 GCSE English Literature focuses on poetry in terms of power and conflict anthology.
 As well as exploring a wide range of poetry so you are better positioned to closely analyse unseen poems.

 In A Level English Literature, you will have the opportunity to study poetry that touches on tragedy, comedy, crime or political and social protest writing.
 In your wider reading and independent study assessment, you will write about two different texts, one poetry and one prose.
-Each linking to a different section of the AQA Critical anthology (narrative theory, feminist theory, Marxist theory, eco-critical theory, post-colonial theory or literary value and the canon).
+Each link to a different section of the AQA Critical anthology (narrative theory, feminist theory, Marxist theory, eco-critical theory, post-colonial theory or literary value and the canon).

 Should you wish to take your knowledge further, you can combine these qualifications with others that allow you to meet university entry requirements for creative writing degrees.